 Since the course is abundantly sprinkled with math references and advanced algorithms, it works best if you have some grasp of math or prior programming experience.

-If you’ve already coded before and have familiarity with computer science, you will have no problem going through this course.
+If you’ve already coded before and had familiarity with computer science, you will have no problem going through this course.
 Otherwise, some of the concepts might seem too complicated and confusing.
 The course is led by Giles McMullen-Klein, the man behind the YouTube channel called “Python Programmer”.

 If you want to check out this course, click here to see more details.